 Electrified rides appear to be a big push for many automakers who manufacture them.
 If you crave utmost dynamism from a sedan, then the 2018 Cadillac CT6 plug-in hybrid luxury sedan is it.

-The last time the American manufacture tried its hand at electromobility, they created the luxurious ELR which was eye candy but a real marketing bust.
+The last time the American manufacturer tried its hand at electromobility, they created the luxurious ELR which was eye candy but a real marketing bust.
 Cadillac’s CT6 plug-in seems to have all of the right ingredients to make for a successful all-year round performer and is the way forward.
 Sadly, even though the five-seater has been around for a couple of years, it is a sleeper because many folks are still unfamiliar with it.

 The gas-electric CT6 exudes bold-face confidence.
 It has a muscular stance, sweeping lines, overall neat exterior design and tasteful chrome touches.
 Upfront, the sedan boasts a bold and distinctive grille, sleek-n-slender vertical bright LED headlamps that emit a glow.
 The vehicle’s rear has large angular LED taillights and quad tailpipe exhaust.
 The mark of stately refinement also has an overall commanding stance.